skramm/homog2d/docs/homog2d_Polyline.md

 [Manual main page](homog2d_manual.md)

-The two classes, open and closed type, are actually the same class, and are defined as:
+The two classes, open and closed type, are actually the same class and are defined as:
 ```
 template<typename T>
 using CPolyline_ = base::PolylineBase<type::IsClosed,T>;